forestdb/forestdb.org/models/syllogisms-cogsci14.md

 >
 > C - B

 In this argument, B is the shared term.
-The task for the reasoner is to generate a conclusion relating the "end-terms"-- A & C.
+The task for the reasoner is to generate a conclusion relating the "end-terms" -- A & C.

 The relations between the terms are quantifiers.
 In classical syllogisms, the quantifiers are those from Aristotle's "square of opposition": {all, some, none, not-all}.